 2014 Parent Child Classes

-Now enrolling for our Spring Parent-child session.
+Now enrolling for our Winter Parent-child session.
 We welcome children from ages 1-4 with their parents.
-Classes meet from 9 a.m to 11 a.m. and run for 10 weeks.
-Contact Angeline Green at firstname.lastname@example.org to discuss enrollment now!
+Classes meet one day a week from 9 a.m to 11 a.m. and run for 10 weeks.
+Contact Angeline Green at email@example.com to discuss enrollment now!

 The Waldorf School of Louisville is a non-profit organization that offers a developmentally appropriate, experiential approach to education.
 We are a developing member of the Association of Waldorf School of North America (AWSNA) and a full-member of Waldorf Early Childhood Association of North America (WECAN).
 We currently offer programs for children in parent-child through 6th grade.
 Learn more about the school →